8 ways to get airport lounge access

 8) Get access through an airline's co-branded credit card

-Again, if you're loyal to one airline, you may find that signing up for their co-branded credit card gives you tons of perks with that airline as well as a way to earn points a bit faster than you otherwise would.
-These cards do often come with an annual fee though, so you'll want to understand any potential fees before applying.
+If you're loyal to one airline, you may find that signing up for a co-branded credit card (if they have one) gives you perks with that airline as well as a way to earn credit card rewards.
+These cards often have an annual fee though, so you'll want to understand any potential fees before applying.

 A few advantages of co-branded airline cards include:

 - Welcome bonus.
-Many cards offer new cardmembers a welcome bonus, in the form of points, for signing up and spending a certain amount of money during the introductory period.
-Be sure to check the terms of the card you are interested in applying for.
+Many cards offer new cardmembers a welcome bonus, for signing up and spending a certain amount of money during the introductory period.
+Be sure to check the terms of the card you are interested in.

 - Travel perks.
-This includes things like priority boarding and free checked bags and can vary by card.
+This can include perks like priority boarding and free checked bags.
+Travel perks vary by card.

 - Status promotion.
-Airline cards may get you to a higher loyalty status tier.
+Airline cards may help you get to a higher loyalty status tier.
 Some premium airline credit cards include an automatic bump to higher airline loyalty program status.
 A higher status can mean better seats when you fly, early boarding, or free checked bags.

-Pro travel tip: Track your spending and decide if an airline credit card is best, or more of a general travel credit card aligns better with your lifestyle.
-Airline card rewards are highly specific to air travel, so they may not be the best choice if you don't take to the skies often.
+Pro travel tip: Track your spending and decide if an airline credit card is best or if a general travel credit card aligns better with your lifestyle.
+Airline card rewards are highly specific to air travel, so they may not be the best choice if you don't fly often.

 In conclusion